TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Footer

 Footer contains The Mood Designs address, social media links and contact details.
-It also contains an input field where the user can sign up to newsletter.
+It also contains an input field where the user can sign up to the newsletter.

 ![Footer](documentation/images/footer.jpg)

 ### Newsletter

-The application provides a function of sending Newsletter to user who want to receive such form of being informed about news and latest events.
+The application provides a function of sending Newsletter to users who want to receive such a form of being informed about news and latest events.

-To sign up for a newsletter the user need to go to the Footer section in the Home Page and enter its email address in the input field.
+To sign up for a newsletter the user needs to go to the Footer section in the Home Page and enter its email address in the input field.

 ![Newsletter](documentation/images/newsletter01.jpg)